-For performance assessment, the Carrier to Noise Ratio (CNR) required to reach the target PER is first measured, without interference.
+For performance assessment, the Carrier to Noise Ratio (CNR) (as introduced in Section 3) required to reach the target PER is first measured, without interference.
 Then the PER with interference for the same CNR is assessed, for different values of the guard band, and for different interfering received powers.
 The interference is simulated on both sides of the satellite spectrum, see Figure 5-2.